contains the active ingredient amlodipine besilate

 Be careful driving or operating machinery until you know how Nordip affects you.

-Nordip may cause dizziness or drowsiness in some people and affect alertness.
+Nordip may cause dizziness or drowsiness in some people.

 Things that would be helpful for your high blood pressure or angina.